 I’m so honored that something that we create from our hearts is relatable to young people, that’s incredible.
 That gives me hope because it is something that we created from our hearts and a lot of old people *laughs*, a lot of my friends, they’re really sour about young people.
 They just think “Oh, kids these days, they don’t know good music, and they just have their noses in their phones all day.”
 I see people saying that and I disagree so much.
 Part of that is because I work with young people.
 They are wonderful.
 I have so much hope for this crazy, chaotic, mixed up world because of young people.
 Us, older people are not gonna solve the world’s problems.
 It’s gonna be you – you and your friends and your peers.
 I know that, not only is the future of music in good hands, the future of the world is in good hands and that makes me sleep a little better at night.

 A beautiful response.
 One of the goals in my life is to guide people towards the ways in which music business should be done and this business should thrive in the future.
-I think somewhere along the made there was a mistake made and a lot of people forgot how music should sound like and what it should mean, especially in the business.
+I think somewhere along the way there was a mistake made and a lot of people forgot how music should sound like and what it should mean, especially in the business.
 I think the music industry lacks people who understand and value music and I want to change that.
 I hope in the future I become something more.

 That’s a beautiful dream.
 Those changes don’t happen unless somebody dreams a crazy dream.
 It has to start with someone doing something kind of ridiculous and doing something that can’t be done and shouldn’t be able to be done or everyone says “you can’t do that”.
 I can say that following what you’re passionate about is unbelievably rewarding.
 You can imagine it when you’re 25 but when you live it – 25, 35, 45, 55 and every day is just a beautiful adventure, it’s incredible.
 So please do it.